CAPABILITIES

 Manufacturing Specifications & Capabilities

-Get a free quote from a real Engineer, Once we receive your design, Our engineer will review it and send you a quotation as fast as one hour.
+Get a free quote from a real engineer; once we receive your design, our engineer will review it and send you a quote as fast as one hour.

-Upload your design or send an email directly to our engineer and get your quotes within as fast as one hour
+Upload your design or email our engineer directly and get your quotes as fast as one hour.

 Start Production

-Your parts will get made once your orders confirmed, besides, your will get real-time updated of the production status from our order tracking system
+Your parts will be made once your orders are confirmed.
+Besides, you will get real-time order updates of the production status from our order tracking system.

-After all parts pass qc inspection, they will be well packed from any transportation accidents.
-Then, your custom parts are delivered straight to your doorstep
+After all parts pass QC inspection, they will be well packed from transportation accidents.
+Then, your custom parts are delivered straight to your doorstep.

 CNC Milling Material Guide